bounswe/bounswe2016group6/README.md

 Every user of our platform will be a student.
 On top of that, high-rating users will have the opportunity to become teachers.
-For more information, please refer to our [Wiki page](https://github.com/bounswe/bounswe2016group6/wiki) to see what is currently going on such as our research topics or our group members.
+For more information, please refer to our [Wiki page](https://github.com/bounswe/bounswe2016group6/wiki) to see what is currently going on such as our requirements, initial plan and research topics.